koopjs/koop/README.md

 **Turn data into Feature Services.**

+Koop is a node.js module that exposes an [Express](http://expressjs.com/) server for the purpose of being used as middleware within an Express based application.

 Koop provides a flexible server for exposing 3rd party data sources (APIs) as both [Feature Services](http://resources.arcgis.com/en/help/arcgis-rest-api/#/Query_Feature_Service_Layer/02r3000000r1000000/) and other data formats (GeoJSON).
 This project is meant to provide a simple / pluggable platform for experimenting with various data within the ArcGIS platform.
 Koop aims to provide a platform for accessing any API and making it easy to consume within the realm of Esri's geospatial web products.

 Visit the demo at [http://koop.dc.esri.com](http://koop.dc.esri.com).